There is an immense number of ways in which the Celtic knot design can be used.

 They could be said to represent eternity, whether this means loyalty, faith, friendship or love.

-- You can find Celtic knots in the Book of Kells(seen below), 8th century St. Teilo Gospels and the Lindisfarne Gospels.
+• Celtic knots are found in the Book of Kells(seen below), 8th century St. Teilo Gospels and the Lindisfarne Gospels.

 The book of Kells was written in Latin and stored safely in Dublin.
 Clear evidence of a Celtic Knot.
 It was created around 800AD.